Stolen body hypothesis: Ritual purity

 Some apologists note that the disciples, as practicing Jews, could not come near a dead body without breaking ritual purity regulations.
 Exceptions included the nearest male relative could claim a dead body and women.
-Thus, the fact that women discovered the empty tomb first is seen as very plausible, and the (presumably devout) disciples taking the body is seen as a less likely explanation.
+Thus, the fact that women discovered the empty tomb first is seen as plausible, and the (presumably devout) disciples taking the body is seen as a less likely explanation.
 However, if a genuine conspiracy was afoot, breaking purity is unlikely to have stopped the conspirators, and grave robbers violate this law constantly by profession.
 If Jesus's family reclaimed the body, this would not apply either.
 It does, however, make it less plausible other Jews would have stolen the body.